cltrudeau/django-dform/docs/docs.rst

 will find a "Show Links" action.
 This will show a page that gives examples of how to include the URLs for the selected survey with and without embedding.

+For now, any DForm survey submitted from within an iframe will have a target of parent, sending the user to the redirect page overridding the iframe the survey is within.

 X-Frame-Options
 ===============